cisagov/ScubaGear/baselines/powerbi.md

 4. Click on **Allow Azure Active Directory guest users to edit and manage content in the organization** and set to **Enabled**

-5. Select the security group(s) you want to have access to the PowerBI tenant. **Note**: you may need to create a security group for this specific case.
+5. Select the security group(s) you want to have access to the PowerBI tenant.
+> [!Note]
+> You may need to create a security group for this specific case.

 ## 3. Power BI External Invitations